quicwg/base-drafts/draft-ietf-quic-spin-exp.md

 Each endpoint, client and server, maintains a spin value, 0 or 1, for each QUIC connection, and sets the spin bit in the short header to the currently stored value when a packet with a short header is sent out.
-The spin value is initialized to 0 on both side, at the client as well as the server at connection start.
+The spin value is initialized to 0 at each endpoint, client and server, at connection start.
 Each endpoint also remembers the highest packet number seen from its peer on the connection.

-The spin value is then determined at each endpoint as follows:
+The spin value is then determined at each endpoint within a single connection as follows:

-* When it receives a packet from the client, if that packet has a short header and if it increments the highest packet number seen by the server from the client, it sets the spin value to the value observed in the spin bit in the received packet.
+* When the server receives a packet from the client, if that packet has a short header and if it increments the highest packet number seen by the server from the client, the server sets the spin value to the value observed in the spin bit in the received packet.

-* When it receives a packet from the server, if the packet has a short header and if it increments the highest packet number seen by the client from the server, it sets the spin value to the opposite of the spin bit in the received packet.
+* When the client receives a packet from the server, if the packet has a short header and if it increments the highest packet number seen by the client from the server, it sets the spin value to the opposite of the spin bit in the received packet.

 This procedure will cause the spin bit to change value in each direction once per round trip.
 Observation points can estimate the network latency by observing these changes in the latency spin bit, as described in {{usage}}.
-See {{?SPIN-BIT=I-D.trammell-quic-spin}} for further illustration of this mechanism in action.
+See {{?QUIC-SPIN=I-D.trammell-quic-spin}} for further illustration of this mechanism in action.

 ## Resetting Spin Value State

-Each client and server resets it spin value to zero when sending the first packet in a given with a new Connection ID.
+Each client and server resets it spin value to zero when sending the first packet of a given connection with a new connection ID.
 This reduces the risk that transient spin bit state can be used to link flows across connection migration or ID change.

 # Using the Spin Bit for Passive RTT Measurement {#usage}